 A good layer and very pretty too, this once rare breed is becoming ever more popular and now has its own breed society: www.appenzellerspitzhauben.co.uk.

 Much more resilient than they might appear, these energetic birds are ideally suited to free-range and will roost in trees if allowed.
-Appenzellers are available in a number of different colour varieties with the Silver Spangled shown to the right being the most popular.
+Appenzellers are available in several different colour varieties, with the Silver Spangled shown here is the most popular.

 A large and heavy light breed, the Minorca is a superb layer of good-sized white eggs.

 They are excellent foragers and are better given free-range as they can be rather nervous.
 The large combs may need protection in severe weather.

 Often more placid than the light breeds, dual-purpose chickens are capable layers and can also be fattened for the table.
 Traditionally these chickens were kept on small farms to supply eggs and meat.
 Even those hens that have passed their best laying days can be worth dressing as old-fashioned ‘boiling fowl.’

 Some (not all) of these hens are determined broodies.
 Check when buying, as it can depend somewhat on the individual strain.
 Although broody hens stop laying, they can be dissuaded from sitting – or used for hatching new chicks.

 Rhode Island Red